geekq/workflow/README.markdown

 Documenting with diagrams
 -------------------------

-You can generate a graphical representation of your workflow for documentation purposes.
-S. Workflow::create_workflow_diagram.
+You can generate a graphical representation of the workflow for a particular class for documentation purposes: `Workflow::create_workflow_diagram(class)`.

 Earlier versions